Panic attacks while driving are not uncommon and can be extremely dangerous. Here are some common causes.

 If you experience panic attacks while driving, there are a few things you may consider doing to stay calm:

-Focus on your breathing: This may seem difficult, but it’s important to focus on taking slow, deep breaths to avoid hyperventilating.
+- Focus on your breathing: This may seem difficult, but taking slow, deep breaths is important to avoid hyperventilating.

-Pullover if possible: If you’re feeling like you’re about to have a panic attack, it’s generally best to pull over and take a break.
-This will help you avoid making the situation worse by trying to push through it.
+- Pull over if possible: If you’re feeling like you’re about to have a panic attack, it’s generally best to pull over and take a break.
+This will help you avoid worsening the situation by trying to push through it.

 If the panic attack persists, it’s important to seek professional help.